hashicorp/terraform/website/docs/configuration/interpolation.html.md

   * `slice(list, from, to)` - Returns the portion of `list` between `from` (inclusive) and `to` (exclusive).
       Example: `slice(var.list_of_strings, 0, length(var.list_of_strings) - 1)`

+  * `snakecase(string)` - Returns a snake cased string based on a camel cased or kabob cased string.

   * `sort(list)` - Returns a lexographically sorted list of the strings contained in the list passed as an argument.
 Sort may only be used with lists which contain only strings.